Complement Testing for Drug Development: Immunotoxicology, Efficacy, Pharmacodynamics

 What is the role of complement in immunogenicity and immunotox testing or “Why should I to add complement testing to my clinical trial?”

 What is complement: Complement is an ancient part of the body’s innate immune defense system.
 The proteins of the complement cascade can recognize invading microbes based on charge or structure alone, even if that immune system has never been exposed to the microbe before.
 Similarly, complement can recognize debris from the destruction of the invaders and debris from the host that needs to be cleared, such as excess immune-complexes.
 Once complement has recognized invaders or debris it can initiate a powerful proinflammatory process.
-Still what can be a great benefit in fighting infection locally, can be very detrimental if it happens systemically.
+Still, what can be a great benefit in fighting infection locally, can be very detrimental if it happens systemically.

 Complement and novel drugs: Complement often recognizes a novel biologic test article as foreign and the outcome can be an anaphylactoid- type response or an increased rate of clearance, for example.
 If the test article is an antibody or an engineered antibody type molecule, complement may recognize that as well.
 While this may be a desirable outcome in the case of CDC for cancer therapy, it can lead to adverse sequelae in other situations.
 Even if the biologic is not an antibody itself, but anti-drug antibodies are present, or develop, complement can be the mediator of resulting anaphylactoid responses.